ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 approach was in place, a workaround used in MCS was to have clients temporarily increase a component's timeout from the default 3 seconds before issuing calls, then reverting this change after completion.
 Since this is clearly a hacky solution, an alternative was needed.
+For any command that is expected to complete within the default timeout, the simpler ``FastCommand`` class is used.

 Version 1.0.0 of ``ska-tango-base`` introduced the `LRC Protocol
 <https://developer.skao.int/projects/ska-tango-base/en/1.0.0/reference/lrc-client-server-protocol.html>`_.